-• Function code field: In the normal response, the slave station copies the function code of the original request in the corresponding function code field.
+- Function code field: In the normal response, the slave station copies the function code of the original request in the corresponding function code field.
 The MSB values of all function codes are 0.
 In the exception response, the MSB of the function code is set to 1 by the slave station.
-That is, the exception response function code = normal response function code + 0x80.

-• Data field: The slave station can return the data from the data field in the normal response and exception code in the exception response.
-The defined exception codes are detailed in the Table 22-29 Definitions of Exception Codes Definitions of Exception Codes.
+That is, the exception response function code = normal response function code + 0x80. - Data field: The slave station can return the data from the data field in the normal response and exception code in the exception response.
+For the defined exception codes, Table 4-33 Definitions of Exception CodesTable 4-33.

-Exception code Item Meaning 01H Illegal function The function code received by the slave station (inverter) is beyond the configured range (see ).
-02H Illegal data address The data address received by the slave station (inverter) is not allowed.
-In particular, the combination of the start address of the register and the transmission length is invalid (see ).
-03H Illegal data frame The slave station (inverter) has detected the incorrect query data frame length or CRC check.
-04H Slave protection When the slave station (inverter) tries to execute a requested operation, an unrecoverable error occurs.
-This may be caused by the logic error, failure to write to the EEPROM, etc. 05H Data over-range The data received by the slave station (inverter) is not between the minimum and maximum values of the corresponding register.
-06H Parameter read- only The current register is read-only and cannot be written.
-07H Unchangeable parameter in running When the inverter is in the running status, the current register cannot be written.
-If necessary, please shut down the inverter.
-08H Parameter protection by password The current register is protected by a password.
+···· Exception Item Meaning code 01H Illegal function The function code received by the slave station (inverter) is beyond the configured range (see 11.3.3Function code ).
+02H Illegal data The data address received by the slave station (inverter) is not address allowed.
+In particular, the combination of the start address of the register and the transmission length is invalid (see 11.3.4Register address distribution).
+Illegal data The slave station (inverter) has detected the incorrect query frame data frame length or CRC check.
+When the slave station (inverter) tries to execute a requested Slave protection operation, an unrecoverable error occurs.
+This may be caused by the logic error, failure to write to the EEPROM, etc. The data received by the slave station (inverter) is not Data over-range between the minimum and maximum values of the corresponding register.
+Parameter The current register is read-only and cannot be written. read-only Unchangeable When the inverter is in the running status, the current register parameter in cannot be written.
+If necessary, please shut down the inverter. running Parameter The current register is protected by a password. protection by - , , , password Illegal data frame Slave protection Data over-range Parameter read-only Unchangeable parameter in running Parameter protection by

-Table 22-29 Definitions of Exception Codes
+Table 4-33 Definitions of Exception Codes

-55.4 Protocol Description
+11.4 Protocol Description

-55.4.1 Definition of inter-frame and intra-frame time interval
+11.4.1 Definition of inter-frame and intra-frame time interval

 A complete MODBUS message contains not only the necessary data units, but also the starting and ending tags.
-Thus, as shown in Fig. 12-18 or Fig. 22-20, the idle level with a transmission time of 3.5 characters or more is defined as the starting and ending tag.
+Thus, as shown in Fig. 12-20 or Fig. 4-22, the idle level with a transmission time of 3.5 characters or more is defined as the starting and ending tag.
 If there is an idle level with a transmission time of more than 1.5 characters during message transmission, the transmission will be deemed exceptional.

-Specific starting/ending and exception intervals are related to the baud rate, as detailed in Table 22-30.
+Specific starting/ending and exception intervals are related to the baud rate, as detailed in Table 4-34.
 If the baud rate is 9600bps and the sampling period is 1ms, the starting and ending time interval is the idle level of 4ms or more $(3.5\times10/9600=3.64\approx4)$ , and the exceptional data interval is the idle level in which the interval of data bits of one frame is greater than or equal to 2ms $(1.5\times10/9600=1.56\approx2)$ and less than 4m (the idle level of normal data bits is less than or equal to 1ms).

-Table 22-30 Correspondence between Time Interval and Baud Rate (tadjust=1 ms)
+Table 4-34 Correspondence between Time Interval and Baud Rate (tadjust=1ms)